 And of course, if you’re on WordPress, you should download and install the free Yoast plugin for SEO, since it makes the process fairly foolproof.
 By default, WordPress’s permalink structure (the way URLs are created) is based on numbers and not keywords, but you can easily change that by going to the Permalinks panel (under “Settings”) and changing it, like so:

-Make sure to not to choose the “Numeric” option–you want one of the URL choices that has the post name in it.
+Make sure not to choose the “Numeric” option–you want one of the URL choices that has the post name in it.
 “Post name” is generally the way to go.

 Reason #2: Google loves blogs

-One of the core functions behind the latest updates have been to weed out information that’s no longer relevant.
+One of the core functions behind the latest updates has been to weed out information that’s no longer relevant.
 By consistently publishing fresh content, you’re showing the algorithm that your information is up-to-date and still worth ranking.

 Reason #3: People link to and share good content

 Last but certainly not least, people link to and share good content.
 And when they link to it, they’ll typically use either the post title or associated keywords (for example, “this post on content marketing”).
 Those links tell the search engine algorithm that your content is good content that real people like, which is exactly what it’s looking for.

 These three reasons can apply even if you aren’t necessarily sharing text-based content; as mentioned in our article on the multimedia content strategy, YouTube is the world’s second-largest search engine after Google.